The Ring of the Nibelung

-Fate (or lot) is mentioned infrequently in the text of the Ring, mostly in Valkyrie (Porter ed.
-83, 104, 119, 141, 143), but the Fate motif is heard frequently (ex: when Brunnhilde enters to prepare Siegmund for death, before the Wanderer/Erda confrontation, at Siegfried’s discovery of Brunnhilde, her confusion at his later betrayal, at Siegfried’s last breath, at the immolation scene).
+Fate is mentioned infrequently in the text of the Ring, mostly in Valkyrie (Porter ed.
+83, 104, 119, 141, 143), but the Fate motif is heard frequently in the music: when Brunnhilde enters to prepare Siegmund for death, before the Wanderer/Erda confrontation, at Siegfried’s discovery of Brunnhilde, her confusion at his later betrayal, at Siegfried’s last breath, at the immolation scene.

 When we next see Siegfried and Brunnhilde, both receive new motifs (Siegfried’s is a majestic version of his horn call), signifying their new relationship and new beginning.
 Brunnhilde is no longer the warrior maid but a mortal woman, her music soft and feminine.
 Unfortunately, the hope heard in these new themes won’t last long.
-Both of them are unknowingly caught up and manipulated by the old order.
-They too must perish before humanity can be truly free of the gods’ influence.
+Both of them are unknowingly caught up and manipulated by the old order and the curse on the ring.
+They too must perish before humanity can truly be free of the gods’ influence.

 Gunther mistakes cunning in his half-brother Hagen for wisdom, similar to Wotan’s reliance on Loge in Rhinegold.
 Gunther is not completely blameless in this affair; he seeks to increase his fame by marrying the glorious Brunnhilde, not for true love (257).

-Hagen says that with the ring Siegfried now can command the Nibelung army, but he’s unaware of the power he wields (259).
+Hagen says that with the ring Siegfried now can command the Nibelung army, but the hero is unaware of the power he wields (259).

 Hagen promises Gutrune that the potion will bind Siegfried to her, fittingly singing the loveless theme, as the hero’s feelings will not be true love.
 As Hagen explains his plans to trick Siegfried, the tarnhelm motif transforms into the magic potion motif, revealing the means by which the deception will take place.